 A health savings account (HSA) is a savings account that offers tax advantages for people enrolled in an approved high-deductible health plan.
 Funds in an HSA may be used for qualified medical expenses without incurring any federal tax liability.

-The market's perception of the future volatility of the underlying security, directly reflected in options premium.
+The market's perception of the future volatility of the underlying security, directly reflected in the options premium.
 Implied volatility is an annualized number expressed as a percentage (such as 25%), is forward-looking, and can change.

 Describes an option with intrinsic value.
 A call option is in the money if the stock price is above the strike price.
 A put option is in the money if the stock price is below the strike price.
 An option whose premium contains “real” value, that is, not just time value.
 For calls, it’s any strike lower than the price of the underlying equity.
 For puts, it’s any strike that’s higher.